 The accompanying consolidated financial statements include allocated general and administrative charges from TransMontaigne Inc. for indirect corporate overhead to cover costs of functions such as legal, accounting, treasury, engineering, environmental safety, information technology, and other corporate services (see Note 2 of Notes to consolidated financial statements).
-The allocated general and administrative expenses were approximately \$10.0 million for the year ended December 31, 2008, \$9.9 million for the year ended December 31, 2007, and \$5.4 million for the year ended December 31, 2006, respectively.
+The allocated general and administrative expenses were approximately \$10.0 million, \$10.0 million and \$9.9 million for the years ended December 31, 2009, 2008 and 2007, respectively.
 The accompanying consolidated financial statements also include allocated insurance charges from TransMontaigne Inc. for insurance premiums to cover costs of insuring activities such as property, casualty, pollution, automobile, directors' and officers' liability, and other insurable risks.
-The allocated insurance charges were approximately \$2.8 million for the year ended December 31, 2007, and \$1.5 million for the year ended December 31, 2006, respectively.
-Management believes that the allocated general and administrative charges and insurance charges are representative of the costs and expenses incurred by TransMontaigne Inc. for managing Partners' operations.
-The accompanying consolidated financial statements also include reimbursement of bonus awards paid to TransMontaigne Services Inc. towards bonus awards granted by TransMontaigne Services Inc. to certain key officers and employees that vest over future periods.
-The reimbursement of bonus awards was approximately \$1.5 million for the year ended December 31, 2008, \$1.1 million for the year ended December 31, 2007, and \$nil for the year ended December 31, 2006, respectively.
+The allocated insurance charges were approximately \$2.9 million, \$2.8 million and \$2.8 million for the years ended December 31, 2009, 2008 and 2007, respectively.
+Management believes that the allocated general and administrative charges and insurance charges are representative of the actual costs and expenses incurred by TransMontaigne Inc. for managing Partners' operations.
+The accompanying consolidated financial statements also include reimbursement of bonus awards paid to TransMontaigne Services Inc. (a wholly-owned subsidiary of TransMontaigne Inc.) towards bonus awards granted by TransMontaigne Services Inc. to certain key officers and employees that vest over future periods.
+The reimbursement of bonus awards was approximately \$1.2 million, \$1.5 million and \$1.1 million for the years ended December 31, 2009, 2008 and 2007, respectively.